-User Complaints – “Concerning?”
+User Complaints – “What are Dieters Saying?”

 The first issue we found with ThermoPlus ingredients were complaints.
 “We found a lot of user complaints.
 This is never a good sign.
 Some people even complained of adverse effects like bloating, fatigue and headache, which is concerning,” says our Research Editor.